Yuki people: Population

 Scholarly estimates have varied substantially for the pre-contact populations of most native groups in California, as historians and anthropologists have tried to evaluate early documentation.
 Alfred L. Kroeber estimated the 1770 population of the Yuki proper, Huchnom, and Coast Yuki as 2,000, 500, and 500, respectively, or 3,000 in all.
 Sherburne F. Cook initially raised this total slightly to 3,500.
 Subsequently, he proposed a higher estimate of 9,730 Yuki.

-Benjamin Madley wrote that "the Yuki suffered a cataclysmic population decline under United States rule.
+According to the research of Benjamin Madley, "the Yuki suffered a cataclysmic population decline under United States rule.
 Between 1854 and 1864, settlement policies, murders, abductions, massacres, rape-induced venereal diseases, and willful neglect at Round Valley Reservation reduced them from perhaps 20,000 to several hundred."
 In his work, Madley argues that Yuki history constitutes a clear-cut example of genocide.
-He cites the fact that other than venereal diseases introduced by Europeans, stating that there is no evidence of any epidemic that would have caused such drastic population decline among the Yuki between 1854 and 1864.
+He cites the fact that there is no evidence of any epidemic that would have caused such drastic population decline among the Yuki between 1854 and 1864, other than venereal diseases originating from European settlers.
 His research thus challenges the idea that the indirect effects of European colonization were the leading cause of population decline and mass death for Native Americans.

+E.N.
+Anderson, a professor of Anthropology at the University of California at Riverside, writes that the extermination of the Yuki, a helpless colonized people, was a genocidal massacre.

 Intermarriage among neighboring tribes after their forced relocation to the Round Valley Reservation resulted in large numbers of Native Americans with mixed ancestry.
 Many of these people are descendants of many local tribes and have come to be called Round Valley Indian Tribes.

 In the 2010 census, 569 people claimed Yuki ancestry.
-Two hundred fifty-five of them were full-blooded.
+255 of them were full-blooded.

 Ethnobotany

-They use the large roots of Carex to make baskets.
+Yuki people use the large roots of Carex plants to make baskets.